tembo-io/pgmq/CONTRIBUTING.md

 * Rust toolchain
 * [pg_partman](https://github.com/pgpartman/pg_partman).

-Once you have those pre-requisites, you need to setup `pgrx`:
+Once you have those pre-requisites, you need to setup `pgrx`.

 ```bash
 cargo install --locked cargo-pgrx --version 0.9.8
 ```

-Clone the repo and change into the directory
+Clone the repo and change into the directory.

 ```bash
 git clone https://github.com/tembo-io/pgmq.git
 cd pgmq
 ```

-After this point the steps differ slightly based on if you'd like to build and install against an existing Postgres setup or develop against pgrx managed development environment (which installs and allows you to test against multiple Postgres versions).
+After this point, the steps differ slightly based on if you'd like to build and install against an existing Postgres setup or develop against pgrx managed development environment (which installs and allows you to test against multiple Postgres versions).